younatics/React-Native-Integration-with-existing-app/README.md

 ```
 react-native init ReactProject
 ```
-In your `ReactProject` directoty, you can find `package.json`. this sould be look like this.
+In your `ReactProject` directory, you can find `package.json`. this should be look like this.
 ```javascript
 {
 	"name": "ReactProject",